siddharthkumbhar517-cell/Coffee-Sales-Analysis-Dashboard/README.md

-☕ Excel Data Analysis Project by Harshad Shitole
+☕ Excel Data Analysis Project by Siddharth kumbhar

 📊 Coffee Sales Dashboard
-Coffee Background Banner (4)
+Coffee Background Banner (4

 📌 Overview
 This project features a detailed Coffee Sales Dashboard designed to present insights to the Regional Manager of a coffee chain operating across three store locations.
 The dashboard offers a comprehensive view of sales and customer behavior, enabling data-driven decisions aimed at optimizing operations and resource planning.

 🛠️ Tool Used
 Microsoft Excel Logo
 This analysis was conducted entirely using **Microsoft Excel**, leveraging its capabilities for data visualization, trend analysis, and business intelligence.

 📁 Dataset
 You can view the dataset used in this project here:
 🔗 Coffee Shop Sales Dataset (Excel)

 🎯 Key Performance Indicators (KPIs)
  The dashboard focuses on the following business-critical KPIs:

 💰 Total Revenue – Overall income generated across all stores 📦 Sales Volume – Number of transactions or products sold